louking/rrwebapp/docs/scoring-admin-reference.rst

   * Click **Tools ⛭**, then under **Select Names and Confirm** click **Confirm**
   * A progress bar will display.
 Before doing any other operations, be sure to wait until the progress bar disappears.
-    This can take quite a while - please be patient.
+    This can take a while - please be patient.
   * Once this is complete, continue as below for *similar* entries

 By clicking in the **Match:** filter, you can limit your view to *similar* and/or *missed*